rrunner/fone/README.md

 ### Formula 1 - Shiny application

 ## Overview
-This shiny application displays the race locations on a world map and presents the result list in separate tabs.
+This shiny application displays the race locations on a world map and presents the race results in tabs by downloading JSON files from [Ergast API](http://ergast.com/mrd/).
 The application is coursework for the Coursera course *Developing Data Products*.

 ## Usage
 The application defaults to present the most recent year and first race of that year.